key/hubot-github-identity/README.md

   * Coming soon

-If you build a script package that intergrates with `hubot-github-identity`, open an issue and we'll add you to the list above.
+If you build a script package that integrates with `hubot-github-identity`, open an issue and we'll add you to the list above.